joolof/DDiT/README.md

 pa = 112.            # Position angle, in degrees
 pin = 5.0            # Inner slope of the density distribution (>0)
 pout = -15.0         # Outer slope of the density distribution (<0)
-e = 0.1              # Eccentricity
-omega = 85.          # Argument of periapsis, in degrees
-gsca = 0.5           # Henyey-Greenstein coefficient for total intensity
+dr = 0.1             # Standard deviation of the gaussian profile (if gaussian is set to True) e = 0.1              # Eccentricity omega = 85.          # Argument of periapsis, in degrees gsca = 0.5           # Henyey-Greenstein coefficient for total intensity